 Today, the majority of Canada's food supply is trans fat free and Canadians have access to thousands of reformulated products.

-Food manufacturers continue to conduct significant research and development to find appropriate substitute ingredients and ensure the reformulated and new products created meet consumers' expectations for taste, texture and quality.
+Industry and government worked together to reduce trans fat consumption by setting voluntary targets.
+These initiatives have proven successful and food manufacturers continue to invest in t research and development to find appropriate substitute ingredients and ensure the reformulated and new products meet consumers' expectations for taste, texture and quality.